chelahmy/harubi/templates/models/user/README.md

 **read**

 Read a user record by name.
-Return the user name, password, e-mail address and created timestamp.
-Super-user only.
+Return the user name, password, e-mail address and created timestamp. *Super-user only*.

 **update_own**